SimoNonnis/Robot2/demo/content-draft.md

 - Extensive experience in building mobile-first responsive sites
 - Good understanding of Php
 - Ability to work closely with different people within a company, ranging from project managers to digital designers

+I am interested to work with pople that understand the limitations of REST APIs and want to discover how GraphQL or Falcor can change the way we request data from endpoints.

+Declarative an functionale to correct madness inherit from imperative code

 Web development is not all that much about coding, but often is about of figuring things out, getting in a mood to solving a small problem after the other;